Sameerkhan9412/StudyByte/README.md

 The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
 MongoDB allows for the storage of unstructured and semi-structured data.
 The database stores the course content, user data, and other relevant information related to the platform.

 ## Architecture Diagram:
-Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech platform:
+Here is a high-level diagram that illustrates the architecture of the StudyByte ed-tech platform:

 ## Frontend End:
 The front end of StudyByte has all the necessary pages that an ed-tech platform should have.
 Some of these pages are: